robbycuenot/codespaces-aws-granted/README.md

 # Setup
 1. Fork or copy the code from this repo
 2. Add two Codespace Secrets
+    Note: If codespace secrets are unavailable, the script will prompt for these values
     1. `AWS_SSO_URL` - ex. https://yourorg.awsapps.com/start
     2. `AWS_REGION` - ex. us-east-1
+    3. (optional) `AUTORUN`
+        - Default behavior if AUTORUN is not set is for the script to run upon attaching to the codespace
+        - Set to 'false' to prevent the script from invoking
+        - The 'awslogin' command can be run to manually invoke the script, regardless of AUTORUN value
 3. Launch the Codespace!

 # Additional Notes